delgiudice1967219/ADM_HW5/README.md

 - Identification of hub airports
 - Busiest routes by passenger flow and efficiency
 - Under and Over-Utilized routes
-- Interactive flight network map:
+- Interactive flight network map: the map is developed in a Dash app, so it is not visible in the notebook.
+To use it, you need to run the respective cell and click on the generated link.
+Below is an example of how it works.

 #### Usage of the interactive map
 https://github.com/user-attachments/assets/173a720a-48e3-4a25-b638-9f7945798eb9